CSOs Call for Accountability after CSOs Deplore Abuse in Georgia’s Criminal Justice System

 **Concerns Over Treatment of Detainees in Georgia**

 CSO leaders claim that detainees were subjected to severe psychological and physical abuse, as well as judicial bias.
-They point out that members of an informal gang accused of abusing were released on bail by the court, while protesters were not given the same leniency.
+They point out that of informal gang accused of abusing were released on bail by the court, while protesters were not given the same leniency.

 **Calls for Accountability**

-CSOs have called for immediate accountability and an independent into alleged abuses.
+CSOs have called for immediate accountability and an independent investigation into alleged abuses.
 They also demand measures to ensure a fair and transparent judicial process.

 Specifically, they are asking for: